What does Thrifty Meds Now do?

 What do you accept for payment?

-We accept VISA and MasterCard.
+We accept VISA, MasterCard, and AMEX.
 If you are submitting your order by fax or mail, you may pay by certified check or money order.
 We do not accept personal checks.

 Will you accept my insurance?